Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/editor-view/scrolling.md

 ### Horizontal Scrolling

-Horizontal scrolling can be performed by holding the `Shift` key and spinning the mouse wheel.
+Horizontal scrolling can be performed by holding the <kbd>Shift</kbd> key and spinning the mouse wheel.

 ### Preventing Scrolling Over Unfocused Editor Views